tyler-sommer/stick/README.md

 ##### In development

-Stick is currently fairly usable except for a few important missing features: macros, autoescaping, whitespace control, and proper error handling, unfortunately.
+Stick is currently quite usable except for a few important missing features: autoescaping, whitespace control, and proper error handling.

 Stick is made up of three main parts: a lexer, a parser, and a template executor.
 Stick's lexer is complete.
-Parsing and template execution is under development, but core functionality is complete.
+Parsing and template execution is under development, but most functionality is complete.

 See the [to do list](#to-do) for additional information.